dotnet/performance/src/benchmarks/gc/docs/jupyter notebook.md

 Splitting this function call's parts:

-* `ptrace`: The processed trace you wish to analyze.
+* `ptrace_utils`: The utilities object of the trace you wish to analyze.
 Note that as opposed to the charting function, this one only receives one trace instead of a list.
-* `symbol_path`: _Path_ wrapper with the path to your PDB directory.
 * `function`: Name of the function you wish to see samples metrics values.
 * `start_time_msec`: Timestamp in msec where you want to begin your analysis.
   You can omit this parameter to analyze since the beginning of the trace.